 I have seen the results of early reading experiences in these teens and adults –the good, the bad and the ugly.
 Therefore, I have some really strong opinions on what helps people become good readers and what cripples their ability to read and sometimes their egos.
 I will be sharing those as well.
 I hope that you will feel their joys and pain through my words .
 Maybe you can use these experiences to help others or just to understand them better.

 Judith, our assistant and a blogger in her own right, will also be posting.
-She will be writing about reading disorders and how speed reading can help with them and other findings in her reasearch about reading and speed reading.
+She will be writing about reading disorders and how speed reading can help with them and other findings in her research about reading and speed reading.
+(Update–One thing that has changed is that I don’t have Judith helping me now.
+She is teaching Writing to some lucky students at a local college.)

 We will post pictures from our courses and testimonials from our students (who have given permission to do so)–and any other pictures we find amusing!